-April 4, 2023 6 of 8 Report No. PDS23-035 April 4, 2020 0010 Report 10.
-1 D020 000
+6 of 8 April 4, 2023 Report No. PDS23-035

 The proposed application conforms to the York Region Official Plan (YROP)

 The proposed application facilitates the development of single detached dwelling units with a freehold tenure, tied to common elements thereby contributing to a mix of housing stock and tenure within the Region.